-There are three trophy category areas...design and speed.
-There will be trophies for 1st and 2nd place in each category.
+There are two trophy category areas...design and speed.
+There will be trophies for 1st, 2nd, and 3rd place in each category.

-New for 2018 and beyond - A decision has been made by Ministry Team Members for ME, NH, RI, & MA that kids in Cubbies and Sparks and their leaders will only be allowed to race Hot Wheels or Match Box cars or trucks or this style.
-They can be as long as 15 inches and 1 and 3/4 wide with a twenty ounce weight limit, but can't go off the track more than twice in a row during any particular heat or they will be disqualified.
-It will be judges decision if the cars don't make the length of the track as to who got the furthest the fastest and make decisions from there on 1st, 2nd, 3rd per heat.
+New for 2021 - A decision has been made by our leadership team that kids in Cubbies will only be allowed to race Hot Wheels or Match Box cars or trucks or something of this style.
+They can be as long as 12 inches and 1 and 3/4 wide with a twenty ounce weight limit, but can't go off the track more than twice in a row during any particular heat or they will be disqualified.
+It will be a judges decision if the cars don't make the length of the track as to who got the furthest the fastest and make decisions from there on 1st, 2nd, 3rd per heat.
 Keep in mind, these cars are still judged on design and speed.

-Also new for 2018 and beyond - Clubbers in Trek must not have any help from their parents, unless there is a special exception needed.
-If it is discovered that they had help from their parents, their car will be disqualified from competition.
-Clubbers in T&T, these clubbers must do most of the work themselves except where power tools come into play.
+Also new for 2021 - Clubbers in Sparks and T&T, these clubbers must do most of the work themselves except where power tools come into play when working on their car kits.
 These clubbers will also be granted an exception if a special need is required.
 Everything else is up to the clubber to complete.
-If it is discovered that the parent did most or all of the work, their car will not be allowed to compete in competition.

 These Awana Grand Prix videos show you everything from how the race starts, how the car is built, to how the race ends, and when the awards are handed out.
 We may even have the opportunity to compete against other churches in the area.